larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 2. FGMO's data needs to be encrypted at rest and in transit.
 The current system is not configured in this manor, but when moving to the cloud they need to ensure their clients privacy.

-3. There should be no single point of failure in the system once it is in the cloud.
+3. There should be no single point of failure in the system once it is in the cloud

 4. This is a mission critical system and FGMO needs to be sure that they have SLAs from the cloud provider.
 This SLA should be no less than 99.9%.